sn3d/artisan/README.md

 Artisan helps you build complex heterogeneous repositories without the need to install any complicated tools of specific versions as pre-requirements.
 The main idea is: Run the same build everywhere.
+Doesn't matter if it's running on your local machine, on GitLab or GitHub.

 ## How it works
 Let's have a repository with a backend application written as Java/Gradle